We grow in Christ

-Children at our parish enjoy a Sunday School program staffed by loving volunteers.
+We have a history of wonderful Sunday School programs staffed by loving volunteers.

 High school students travel together on pilgrimage trips and service mission trips.

-Our youth groups organize food drives, fundraisers, and every summer the high school students go on a "Mission in the Mountains" to Kentucky, with the Christian Appalachian Project (CAP) and do work projects for people who cannot do the work themselves - repairing homes and growing in faith.
+Our youth groups organize food drives, fundraisers, and during the summer the high school students have gone on a "Mission in the Mountains" project in Kentucky, with the Christian Appalachian Project (CAP).
+There they have done work projects for people who cannot do the work themselves - repairing homes and growing in faith.
 Every 4th year there have been pilgrimages: to Scotland, Alaska,

 Ongoing education and fellowship